-See the documentation for the card for information about the card's cable connections.
+See the documentation that came with the card for information about the card's cable connections.

-- O NOTICE: To connect a network cable, first plug the cable into the network wall jack and then plug it into the computer. - 12.
-Close the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 13.
+- NOTICE: To connect a network cable, first plug the cable into the network device and then plug it into the computer. - 13.
+Close the computer cover, reconnect the computer and devices to electrical outlets, and then turn them on. - 14.
+If you installed a sound card: - a.
+Enter system setup, select Audio Controller, and then change the setting to Off. - b.
+Connect external audio devices to the sound card's connectors.
+Do not connect external audio devices to the microphone, speaker/headphone, or line-in connectors on the back panel. - 15.
 If you installed an add-in network adapter and want to disable the integrated network adapter: - a.
 Enter system setup, select Network Controller, and then change the setting to Off.

 - b.
 Connect the network cable to the add-in network adapter's connectors.
-Do not connect the network cable to the integrated connector on the back panel. - 14.
+Do not connect the network cable to the integrated connector on the back panel. - 16.
 Install any drivers required for the card as described in the card documentation.